uchicago-cs/cmsc22000/website/content/labs/lab4.md

 Now that you know these commands, let’s have some practice with them!
 Using gdb, answer the questions in `task2.txt` about `task2.c`.

-1. At what line(s) does the value of variable c change?
+1. At what line(s) does the value of variable `c` change?
 2. What does the code at line 12 do?
-3. What is the value pointed to by pointer p after line 42?
+3. What is the value pointed to by pointer `p` after line 42?
 4. Set a breakpoint at line 38.
-Over lines 38-41, three operations are performed on the variable a.
+Over lines 38-41, three operations are performed on the variable `a`.
 What are these operations? (explain them, do not just copy/paste the code)
-5. What is the return value of the function num() in hex?
+5. What is the return value of the function `num()` in hexadecimal?

 ## Task 3: Runtime Error Debugging